SAP/luigi/docs/navigation-configuration.md

 ## A basic example

-When navigating between Nodes that are located on the same domain, Luigi triggers a hash or path change.
+When navigating between nodes that are located on the same domain, Luigi triggers a hash or path change.
 Then, it sends an updated context in order not to fully reload the view.
 This is to the advantage of a single-page application based micro front-end.
 Navigation between domains triggers a full page load in order to comply with cross domain security concepts.

 These are the elements of the Luigi navigation: